goraz/onion/README.markdown

 ```go
 func RegisterLoader(l FileLoader)
 ```
-RegisterLoader must be called to register a type loaer
+RegisterLoader must be called to register a type loader, this function is only available with file and folder loaders.

 #### type DefaultLayer